6 Surprising Health Benefits Of Sleeping Naked You Should Know

 In women, a warm, moist vagina is often a breeding ground for harmful bacteria or fungi that may disturb the healthy balance of vaginal microbes.
 Airing your privates, as you go au naturel, can keep you feeling and smelling fresh the next day.

-5. Improved Sperm Quality
+5. Your Sperm Quality Improves

 Happily for men, they may reap more benefits when it comes to sleeping naked.
 A higher temperature in the scrotum is often associated with poor semen quality in men.
 Wearing tight-fitting clothes and underwear during the day and at night can increase the scrotal temperature further.
 This may in turn affect sperm quality and reproductive health in men.11

-6. Happier Sex Life
+6. You Get A Happier Sex Life

 Sleeping naked can make for a better sex life.
 Of course, you didn’t need us to tell you that.
 Here’s the science.
 Skin-to-skin touching is a major trigger for oxytocin, the love or cuddle hormone that floods you with affection for your partner.